Predicting Critical Heat Flux with Uncertainty Quantification and Domain Generalization Using Conditional Variational Autoencoders and Deep Neural Networks: Results

 Now considering the distribution of relative standard deviations, the CVAE's results report significantly smaller mean and maximum relative Std values compared to the DNN's.
-The mean relative standard deviation of the DNN ($1.8023\%$) is over seven times greater than that of the CVAE ($0.2579\%$), indicating that the CVAE is more confident in its predictions with less variability in its outputs.
-This is similarly mirrored in their maximum values, where the DNN has a value of nearly $30\%$ with the CVAE reporting $5.5714\%$.
-The final metric, the fraction of predictions with relative errors above $10\%$, has comparable values between the two models.
-Considering the combination of the metrics in Table \ref{table:metrics-RE-UQ-CVAEs-DNNs}, the CVAE outputs are shown to have similar performance compared to a DNN ensemble while achieving model uncertainties significantly smaller.
+The mean relative standard deviation of the DNN (4.82\%) is over seven times greater than that of the CVAE (0.6187\%), indicating that the CVAE is more confident in its predictions with less variability in its outputs.
+This is similarly mirrored in their maximum values, where the DNN has a value of nearly 31.88 \% with the CVAE reporting 12.14 \%.
+The final metric, the fraction of predictions with relative errors above 10\%, has comparable values between the two models.
+Considering the combination of the metrics in Table \ref{table:metrics-RE-UQ-CVAEs-DNNs}, the CVAE outputs are shown to have similar performance compared to a DNN ensemble while achieving more favorable values across all error metrics and significantly smaller model uncertainties.